Free Art Appraisal

 Comparable market sales

-When a free appraisal is enough
+A free estimate is enough when

 • You're curious or deciding whether to sell